berg-lang/berg/rust/berg-compiler/design.md

 Interpreter
 -----------

-Berg sees each function call as an object (and each object as a function call).
+Berg sees each function APPLY as an object (and each object as a function APPLY).
 Each function manages its own local variables, and functions have pointers to their parent function (lexically).
 A function does not exit until its child functions have completed.
 This means that the stack can be used for both the local variables, and for function calls themselves.